vinniciusgomes/mybooks-api/README.md

 ### Authentication

-- [ ] Should be able to authenticate using email and password;
+- [ ] Should be able to authenticate using magic link;
 - [ ] Should be able to authenticate using Google account;
-- [ ] Should be able to recover password using email;
-- [ ] Should be able to create an account (email, name, and password);

 ### Library